ibm-cloud-docs/Cloudant/faqs/availability-zones-faq.md

 {: #multi-zone-region}
 {: faq}

-A multi-zone region includes three availability zones that can be used by an instance deployed to that region.
+A multi-zone region includes three availability zones that can be used by an instance that is deployed to that region.
 The multi-zone regions available with {{site.data.keyword.cloudant_short_notm}} include the following regions:

 - Washington DC
 - Dallas